Discover A Tour Just Right For You!

 On our city tour of Scotland’s capital (a UNESCO World Heritage Site) we see The Royal Mile, Holyrood Palace, Edinburgh Castle and we visit the Royal Yacht Britannia - noted as the UK's no.1 attraction by Trip Advisor.
 The yacht was home to The Queen and Royal Family for over 40 years, sailing over 1,000,000 miles around the world.

 Our first stop is the pretty village of Fort Augustus, which lies on the shore of Loch Ness straddling the Caledonian Canal - the 19th century engineering marvel that connects the east and west coasts of Scotland.
-We then board our Jacobite Cruise along Loch Ness to the foot of Urquhart Castle, and we’ll have time to visit this magnificent 1000-year-old ruin.
-Later we’ll drive into the village of Drumnadrochit where we enjoy a lovely dinner and special Highland Performance in the heart of this Highland community.
+At the Clansman Centre we’ll enjoy a special Highlander Performance in the heart of this Highland community.
+We then board our Jacobite Cruise along Loch Ness to the foot of Urquhart Castle, where we’ll have time to visit this magnificent 13th century ruin.
+Later we’ll drive into the village of Drumnadrochit where we enjoy a lovely dinner at the local inn.

 Day 6: Stirling / Glasgow

 We travel through the Trossachs National Park, which boasts some of the world’s most stunning scenery, as we make our way to Stirling Castle - an essential part of any visit to central Scotland.
 We will learn about the castle’s historical importance and marvel at its magnificence as it sits on its high volcanic rock, visible for many miles in every direction.
-Later we arrive in Glasgow for a 2-night stay.
+Then we proceed to Glasgow, and enjoy a panoramic tour of this exciting city, rich in culture and history.

 Day 7: Glasgow